opensearch-project/project-website/_posts/2022-04-07-launching-open-source-operator-for-openSearch.markdown

 ## Moving Forward

 The joint team is hard at work continuing to further develop the Operator and add even more powerful capabilities.
-If you want to test the Operator and contribute feedback, or contribute to the development of the Operator, check out reach out the github repo [here](https://github.com/Opster/opensearch-k8s-operator).
+If you want to test the Operator and contribute feedback, or contribute to the development of the Operator, check out the github repo [here](https://github.com/Opster/opensearch-k8s-operator).
 If you have any questions or need help, reach out to the team at operator@opster.com.

 ## About Opster